xhawk18/promise-cpp/Readme.md

 * test/test_tasks.cpp: benchmark test for promisified asynchronized tasks. (boost::asio required)

-Please check folder "build" to get the codelite/msvc projects for the test code above.
+Please check folder "build" to get the codelite/msvc projects for the test code above, or use cmake to build from CMakeList.txt.

 ### Compiler required